Top-rated local movers that handle Louisville to Omaha moves

 - Omaha is considered to be safer than Louisville with a safety index of 54.28 vs Louisville’s 43.32.

-- Air quality in Omaha is good, and in Louisville it's good.
+- Air quality in Omaha is Good, and in Louisville it’s Good.

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Nebraska moving license through the state's public utilities commission.
+- State regulator: You can verify a Nebraska moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.